Caroline Lucas: Other roles and views

+Lucas supports ecocide being made a crime at the International Criminal Court.
+She also led the campaign for the Climate and Nature Bill, tabling the bill twice over the 2019–24 Parliament, and stated that though "Labour backed its ambition in 2023, whips blocked [its progress] in January 2025".

+In October 2025, Lucas was appointed as Professor of Practice in Environmental Sustainability at University of Sussex, based at the newly established Sussex School for Progressive Futures.

 Writing

-Lucas is a prolific writer of reports, articles and books on the subjects of trade justice, localisation, globalisation, animal welfare, and food, in which she criticises free trade, a single European currency, trade-led development policies, genetically modified food, and a lack of attention to environmental and social issues.
+Lucas is a prolific writer of reports, articles, and books on the subjects of trade justice, localisation, globalisation, animal welfare, and food, in which she criticises free trade, a single European currency, trade-led development policies, genetically modified food, and a lack of attention to environmental and social issues.

 Her most substantial work is Green Alternatives to Globalisation: A Manifesto (co-authored with Mike Woodin in 2004), which advocates localisation of economies based on minimal trade and greater social and environmental concern, in opposition to neo-liberal, market-led forces of globalisation.
-A book by Lucas on her time in parliament, Honourable Friends: Parliament and the Fight for Change, was published in 2015.
-In April 2024 via Hutchinson Heinemann, Lucas published a book titled Another England: How to Reclaim Our National Story.
+A book by Lucas on her time in Parliament, Honourable Friends: Parliament and the Fight for Change, was published in 2015.
+In April 2024, via Hutchinson Heinemann, Lucas published a book titled Another England: How to Reclaim Our National Story.